 4. Contamination in Medical Devices

 The process of welding the plastics with ultrasonic is a very fast and violent process that causes the plastics to melt very fast.
 This weld process produces contaminants from the plastic materials and causes outgassing.
-This can cause measurable and unacceptable contaminant particles levels in the medical device or assembly that can be a cause rejection in the test and measurement phase of the assembly process.
-Engineers and Scientists must determine if the nature of the product or device requires a high level of cleanliness and the PPM requirements to ensure the process is the most effective assembly solution.
+This can cause measurable and unacceptable contaminant particles levels in the medical device or assembly that can be a cause for rejection in the test and measurement phase of the assembly process.
+Engineers and scientists must determine if the nature of the product or device requires a high level of cleanliness and the PPM requirements to ensure the process is the most effective assembly solution.

 Using Thermal Press for Heat Staking